DavJesse/study-dash/README.md

 - On successful login, a JWT is stored in local storage and used as a Bearer token for all GraphQL queries.
 - If credentials are invalid, an error message is displayed.

+## Demo Mode
+Use the following credetials to access demo mode:
+username: demo
+password: demo

 ## Customization
 - You can modify the dashboard to display additional statistics or graphs by editing the relevant React components and GraphQL queries.
 - The UI is built with Tailwind CSS and is fully responsive.